 D. SYMBOL card (130 different cards)

-E. THE FREE card (8 different cards)
+E. FREE card (8 different cards)

 F. ASSOCIATION OF GROUPS AND CODES